laboressolis/text-rpg-game/README.md

 - **Item Drops:** Collect loot from defeated enemies.
 - **Enraged Enemies:** Beware, enemies have a chance to get enraged, boosting their stats.
 - **Epik Story:** Immerse yourself in an epic narrative that unfolds as you progress.
+~~

 ## Mistakes.

-- **[20:11:2023]:** I messed up the skill system.
-I completely forgot the fact that I have a class system and different classes will have different skill sets.
+- **[20:11:2023]:**I completely forgot the fact that I have a class system and different classes will have different skill sets.
-How did I fix it?
-I was to lazy to rework the skill system to add a 'class' id... so I just made different json files for different classes and returned differnet skill tree depending on the player's class.
+> too lazy to rework the skill system to add a 'class' id... so I just made different json files for different classes and returned differnet skill tree depending on the player's class.
-- **[21:11:2023]:** Well Well Well...*sign*..
-I forgot skills would cost mana or stamina... ￣へ￣ How did I fix it?
+- **[21:11:2023]:** forgot skills would cost mana or stamina... ￣へ￣
-Added the mana and stamina id to skill data...
-(I already made the function while accounting for mana and stamina but didnt add it the skill data :/)
+> Added the mana and stamina id to skill data...
+(I already made the function while accounting for mana and stamina but didnt add it the to skill data :/)
 - **[23:11:2023]:** Ran into `ImportError: cannot import name 'Player' from partially initialized module 'player_class' (most likely due to a circular import)`.